Chapter 6: Taking a proactive approach to student grief

 Integrating death, dying, and grief into your curriculum

 “I used to think it was kind of morbid that Mrs. Khan used to have us talk about death when we were in grade 7.
 Even though that was a couple of years ago, I did remember she said grief can become intense without any warning.
-At least I knew I was normal when I had a complete break down months after Katie had died”. - Student
+At least I knew I was normal when I had a big grief burst months after Katie had died”. - Student

 As previously mentioned in Module 1, you are in a unique position to integrate death, dying and grief into your classroom discussions and curriculum.
 Doing so can help students become aware of the illness/dying/death/grieving processes and better equip and prepare them to cope with their emotions, reactions as well as their responses to those around them in the event of a death in their lives.

 Discover some facts and suggestions to help you plan your curriculum approach on this topic.

 Click on each item below for more information.

 …you can begin to prepare students for some of the experiences and emotions that may arise.

 …this helps to create a space for students to both learn and express their thoughts, feelings, and questions.